DeliceLydia/NYT-Clone/README.md

 # NYT-Clone

 > This project consists of building an HTML document that matches the appearance of New york times [Article](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0).

 ![screenshot](./images/Times.PNG)

 ## Project Requirements

 - The project is meant to demonstrate
-- position and floating of elements.
+- Position and floating of elements.
 - The box model
 - Working with forms (buttons in this case)
 - Embedding images

 ### Images

 - It has embedded Images placed on articles
 - It has thumbnails
 - Images have caption or Links providing a short description

 ### Video

 - It has an embedded Video and is able to play.
 - The video has a caption

 ### Sidebar

 - Has two sidebars

 ## Built With